 Exceptions to certain portions of work hour controls, such as during plant emergencies, the actual conduct of NRC-evaluated force-on-force tactical exercises, or common defense and security as identified by the NRC in writing, are deemed necessary by the NRC because these conditions are not under the full direct control of the licensee.

 a.
 Waivers.
-Licensees may grant a waiver of the work hour controls in 10 CFR 26.205(d)(1) through (d)(5)(i) .
+Licensees may grant a waiver of the work hour controls in 10 CFR 26.205(d)(1) through (d)(5)(i) and (d)(7).
 The waiver only applies to individuals subject to the work hour controls as specified in 10 CFR 26.4(a)(1).

 1. Review a sample of waivers under which work was performed and verify the following: